Waadhoeke

 Waadhoeke is a municipality of Friesland in the northern Netherlands.
 It was established 1 January 2018 and consists of the former municipalities of Franekeradeel, het Bildt, Menameradiel and parts of Littenseradiel, all four of which were dissolved on the same day.

 The municipality is located in the province of Friesland, in the north of the Netherlands.
-Waadhoeke is bordered by Harlingen, Terschelling, Ferwerderadiel, Leeuwarden and Súdwest-Fryslân.
+Waadhoeke is bordered by Harlingen, Terschelling, Noardeast-Fryslân, Leeuwarden and Súdwest-Fryslân.
 The population in January 2019 was 46,133.
-It is Friesland's sixth-most-populous municipality.
+It is Friesland's sixth most populous municipality.
 The largest population centre (2018 population, 12,793) is Franeker.
 The residents speak Dutch, West Frisian or Bildts (a dialect in the former municipality het Bildt).

 Etymology

 The municipality is named after the Wadden Sea (Waadsee).
 The municipality is a part or corner (hoeke) of the province of Friesland.

 Population centres

 The municipality consists of 41 settlements of which Franeker is the seat of government.